 When the other moms in my mommy group start talking about their kids going to sleep at 7 o’clock, my eyes glaze over.
 What that must be like.
 To be able to get laundry done without a tiny terrorist pulling everything out of the basket for you, do dishes without someone screaming at your feet, to vacuum without a 17-month old insisting he push the vacuum instead.
-Only in my wildest dreams would that ever happen.
+While I’m a little jealous that some of them have their kids trained to stay in bed with an alarm clock that tells them when it’s okay to get out of bed, only in my wildest dreams would that ever happen.
 Even though it might make cleaning way easier and give me some “me time,” I have a few reasons to keep my son’s bedtime right where it is – somewhere around 10 PM every night.

 Our little one gets his two naps during the day and is still going strong most nights when we decide it’s finally time to go to sleep.

 I’ve heard everything from well-meant criticisms about our choice to getting looks that just scream “you’re an irresponsible parent.”

 The thing is, my husband works varying hours every week.

 Sometimes he’s home at 4:30 in the afternoon and we can cook dinner together, run errands, and actually spend time together.
 Other nights, especially in the summer when it gets dark out later, we might not see him until 7 pm or a little later.

 If my son were on a “traditional” bedtime schedule, he could very well be asleep before my husband even sets foot in the door.